Skip to main content

 For example, if you create a command called check-ip, each time that command is used in a chat, it will trigger a workflow that parses the IP address sent in the chat and submits it for analysis.
 The workflow can then return the analysis results to the same (or a different) chat.

-2. Create a Command: Click Add a command, configure the command, and click Add a command.
+2. Create a command: Click Add a command, and configure the command:

 1. Enter a name for the command.
 This name will be displayed in chats.